-When it comes to bizarre media releases it’s hard to go past one issued today by international humanitarian organisation M√©decins Sans Fronti√®res (MSF), breathlessly titled MSF prevented from reaching most communities affected by violence in Rakhine State (formerly Arakan State), western Myanmar.
+When it comes to bizarre media releases it’s hard to go past one issued today (Nov 5) by international humanitarian organisation Médecins Sans Frontières (MSF) breathlessly titled MSF prevented from reaching most communities affected by violence in Rakhine State (formerly Arakan State), western Myanmar.

-The press release, issued by MSF Bangkok, states: “As MSF medical teams work to reach communities affected by the violence in Rakhine State they face ongoing antagonism generated by deep ethnic divisions.”Ongoing animosity, aimed partially at organisations like MSF wishing to provide assistance …”
+The press release, issued by MSF Bangkok, states: “As MSF medical teams work to reach communities affected by the violence in Rakhine State they face “ongoing animosity, aimed partially at organisations like MSF wishing to provide assistance …”

-In the third claim of alleged harassment, MSF’s operations manager, Joe Belliveau, is quoted: “That we are prevented from acting and threatened for wanting to deliver medical aid to those in need is shocking and leaves tens of thousands without the medical care they urgently need”.
+In its third claim of alleged harassment, MSF’s operations manager, Joe Belliveau, says “that we are prevented from acting and threatened for wanting to deliver medical aid to those in need is shocking and leaves tens of thousands without the medical care they urgently need”.

 In addition to extolling the virtues of the work the organisation has been doing in violence-racked Rakhine State, particularly around the city of Sittwe, the press statement says “the disruption also extends to MSF’s longer-term activities”, adding that many of MSF’s activities have been suspended since June.

 Who is harassing MSF in Rakhine State Myanmar?

 The only problem is that no where in MSF’s 562 word press statement regarding the situation in Myanmar does it say who is threatening, harassing, intimidating, bullying, abusing or in any other way preventing MSF from doing the humanitarian work the organisation is known for.